nedelec/cytosim-2017/tutorials/tutorial3.md

 ### Use growing microtubules

- Set the `activity` of the microtubule to make it grow smoothly, up to a maximum length of 10:
+Set the `activity` of the microtubule to make it grow smoothly, up to a maximum length of 10.
+For this, add 4 lines to the paragraph that defines the fiber class:

     set fiber microtubule
     {